By Jerri-Lynn Scofield, who has worked as a securities lawyer and a derivatives trader. She is currently writing a book about textile artisans.

 But I’ve discovered that jam-making is actually easier now, not to mention the results healthier and better-tasting, when compared to the sugar bombs I remember from my youth.
 IIRC, the commercial pectin we used then required a large infusion of sugar to set correctly.
 I’ll confess I’ve been a bit too lazy to can, and instead over the last week made multiple recipes of freezer jam.
 Using Pomona’s Universal Pectin – one of what I understand are several brands now available that do not not require a high concentration of sugar to set and in fact can be used with any sweetener.
 Yield so far from my North Carolina visit: about three dozen jars of jam, varieties including white peach with basil; white peach, ginger, and raspberry; simple yellow peach; blueberry; blackberry; and strawberry.

 On our way back to High Point from a family reunion held at my sister’s house near Wilmington to celebrate Mom’s 84th birthday on the 3rd, we stopped at Johnson’s Peaches in Candor.
 After devouring a bowl of vanilla ice cream with sliced peaches, I started poking around the peaches, and ended up buying a peck each of yellow (O’Henry) and white (Sugar Peach?).
 I chose the only fruit that was ripe, which happened to be graded as “seconds”.
-As I intended to make jam, I didn’t want to wait for the peaches.
+As I intended to make jam, I didn’t want to wait for the peaches to ripen.
 An added benefit: The price of the seconds was half that of the first quality.
 Yet I wasn’t motivated by price, and in fact I’m glad the proprietor didn’t know that I would have paid double to get ripe fruit.

 Usually, when I engage in mass food production, I end up wasting some of what I’ve purchased.
 I inevitably run out of gas before the task is finished.
 Not so with these peaches.
 They were hand’s down the best I’ve ever tasted and it would have been a sin to waste them.
 Finished the last of them last night, when I transformed them into puree to make Bellinis.
 We drank them with a blackberry cheesecake I’d made – with a gingersnap crust and a wicked fresh blackberry sauce.